Skip to content

 These are some of the most popular countries for German retirees:

-• Panama: Panama is the best country to retire to, according to International Living’s ranking.
-The Central American country is best known for its famous canal linking the Atlantic and Pacific oceans.
-But it also has many other attractions, including a warm climate, varied landscapes, a well-developed healthcare system, and a low cost of living.
-The people’s well-developed infrastructure, hospitality, and friendliness are also praised.
-Last year, Panama came second to Costa Rica.
+• Emigrating to Panama: According to the “International Living” ranking, Panama is the best country for German retirees to emigrate to.
+The Central American country is best known for its famous canal that connects the Atlantic with the Pacific.
+However, it also has many other attractions to offer, such as the warm climate, the varied landscape, a well-developed healthcare system and a low cost of living.
+The well-developed infrastructure, hospitality and friendliness of the people are also praised.
+Last year, Panama took second place behind Costa Rica.

-• Costa Rica: Costa Rica was ranked by International Living as the second-best country in the world for retirement.
-The country scored high on environmental protection, low cost of living, and good medical care.
-It is perfect for outdoor activities and has a good climate.
-According to International Living, a couple can live comfortably on around US$2,000-2,500 a month.
+• Emigrating to Costa Rica: Costa Rica was ranked by “International Living” as the second best country in the world to retire to.
+The country scores points for its environmental protection, low cost of living and good medical care.
+It is particularly suitable for outdoor activities and has a good climate.
+According to “International Living”, a couple can lead a comfortable life for around 2,000-2,500 US dollars a month.

 Several countries within Europe are ideal for a relaxed retirement: